webaware/gravity-forms-dps-pxpay/readme.txt

 = Can I do recurring payments? =

 Not yet.

+= Can I use Account2Account? =

+No. Account2Account debits a bank account directly, and Payment Express have told me that they cannot provide a full test environment for me to test in.
+A2A will never be integrated into the free version of this plugin.
+It might be integrated into the pro version sometime, but don't hold your breath.

 =  Where can I find dummy Credit Card details for testing purposes? =